-The Council is now examining what the Forum’s mining and metals community should work on after it wraps up the RMDI initiative and is working with the Forum’s Metal and Mining Team to create four papers examining critical topics for the industry to be presented at the Annual Meeting in 2014, including:
+The Council is now examining what the Forum’s Mining & Metals community should work on after it concludes the RMDI initiative.
+It is working with the Forum’s Mining & Metals team to create four papers to be presented at the Annual Meeting in 2014, examining critical topics for the industry:

 - How industry can interact and work better with NGOs

 - New models of infrastructure investment in the mining and metals sector

 - Downstream (value chain) challenges and opportunities in the sector, including responsible sourcing and greater calls for transparency, for both conflict minerals and more traditional minerals

 - The industry’s role in economic competitiveness and contribution to a future sustainable economy